samanthaming/samanthaming.com/articles/tidbits/77-html-kbd-tag.md

 #### Auto Styling in GitHub Markdown

-But something interesting I discovered.
-If you use the standard `<kbd>` in GitHub's markdown.
-It looks very similar to the style I have in my code tidbit.
-This is great to add some pizzaz to your *README* files 💃 Another reason to use the correct HTML tags 😆
+But there is something interesting I discovered.
+If you use the standard `<kbd>` in GitHub's markdown, it looks very similar to the style I have in my code tidbit.
+This is great to add some pizzaz to your *README* files 💃.
+Another reason to use the correct HTML tags 😆

 ## Use Case

 This is super useful when writing documentations.
-I remember I use to always just used the `<code>` tag and then apply some sort of class to target it for styling.
-But after doing some googling, I found this a more semantic solution, `<kbd>`.
+I remember I used to always just use the `<code>` tag and then apply some sort of class to target it for styling.
+But after doing some googling, I found a more semantic solution, `<kbd>`.
 That's why Google is a programmer's best friend 😂

 ❌ Bad